SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Model description

 \subsubsection{Reanalysis}

-SPAWN uses an inhibition-based backtracking mechanism for reanalysis.
-When a reanalysis gets triggered at $w_i$, the parser selects an index $z$ to backtrack to, where $z < i$.
-We use two methods to select the reanalysis index.
-In one, we always select the first word of the sentence.
-In the other, we sample the index weighted by the number of categories that words at each index can be associated with (i.e., the amount of context-independent uncertainty at each index).
-Once it selects $z$, it discards all of the categories retrieved for $w_z \dots, w_{i-1}, w_{i}$, and resets the parse state to what it was at $w_{z}$.
-The parser keeps track of the categories that were discarded for all the words when processing a given sentence $s$, and uses this to compute the inhibition for each category using Equation~\ref{eqn:inhibition}.\footnote{While storing all of the discarded categories is a convenient way to compute inhibition, it is not cognitively plausible.
-Future work can examine other ways of computing inhibition that relies on summaries of discarded categories, instead of storing all of the instances.}
+When a reanalysis gets triggered at $w_i$, the parser selects an index $z$ to regress to, where $z < i$.
+The method used to select $z$ is a hyperparameter with two settings: \textbf{first-word regression} (go back to the first word every time) and \textbf{entropy-weighted regression} (sample $z$ from $1 \dots i$ weighted by the parser's uncertainty at each index).
+Once the parser selects $z$, it discards all of the categories retrieved for $w_z \dots, w_{i-1}, w_{i}$, and resets the parse state to what it was at $w_{z}$.
+The parser keeps track of the categories that were discarded when processing each word in a sentence $s$, and uses this to compute the inhibition for each category using Equation~\ref{eqn:inhibition}.

+\paragraph{Calculating uncertainty} To calculate uncertainty at index $x$ in entropy-weighted regression, we computed the activation of each category $c_{jx}$ associated with $w_x$ by adding together $B_{xj}$ and $L_{xj}$ (\S~\ref{sec:retrieval}).
+Then, we converted these activation values into probabilities with the softmax function (temperature 1 or 10), and finally computed the entropy from these probabilities.

-While the inhibition term decreases the probability of repeatedly retrieving the same incorrect category for a word $w_i$ every time it is reanalyzed, it does not eliminate it: inhibition might be insufficient to suppress the relative activation of an incorrect category $c_{ij}$, it $c_{ij}$ has very high base-level or lexical activation.
-To ensure that the parsing process eventually results in the right parse, we implemented a ``give-up'' mechanism, where after $x$ iterations (set to $2000$), the model uses only inhibition and noise to compute activation of $c_{ij}$.
+\paragraph{``Give-up'' mechanism} Despite inhibiting previously discarded categories, the parser could still get stuck in a loop retrieving the same (incorrect) category $c_{ij}$ every time it is processing $w_i$ if $c_{ij}$ has a very high base-level or lexical activation.
+To prevent an infinite loop, we implemented a ``give-up'' mechanism, where after $x$ iterations, the model ignores the base-level and lexical activation and uses only inhibition and noise to compute activation of $c_{ij}$.
+Setting $x$ to 100 or 1000 resulted in nearly identical results (\S~\ref{appendix:hyperparameters}).